oss-homecredit-id/iONess/README.md

 ### Basic Usage

-`iONess` is designed to simplify the request process for HTTP Request.
+`iONess` is designed to simplify the request process for HTTP Requests.
 All you need to do is just create the request using `Ness` / `NetworkSessionManager` class:

 ```swift
 Ness.default